etan18/Obsidian-Notes/Machine Learning/ML Systems/model scaling.md

 At the end of the day, performing training and inference on deep learning models is just a series of **floating point operations** (FLOPs) across many large tensors and matrices.
 These operations, in large scales, require the computational power of graphical processing units (**[[GPU]]**) or tensor processing units (**TPU**).
 For most production-level models, we need to employ many GPUs and TPUs and figure out how to spread the workloads across these chips (also referred to as *accelerators*); this is the concept of [[parallelism]].

 **Strong scaling** refers to the goal of increasing the number of chips used for training or inference while achieving a proportional, linear increase in throughput.
 Throughput refers to the rate at which the system can process information (for training, this could be measured in batches / second).
+How a model scales is determined by tradeoffs between compute power and inter-chip communication.

 ## scaling laws
 >[!info] Scaling Laws for Neural Language Models